ustx/sea/README.md

 returns the Merkle proof and root for the input pair

+*More details in the README.md inside php and contracts folder*

 *Requirements for php code execution IEXbase Tron php API https://github.com/iexbase/tron-api*